AuthorityWu/DGUT-ALIS/content/home/welcome.md

             <div class="col-12 col-lg-8" style="margin-top: 50px;">
                 <div class="article-style">
                     <!-- <h2>Biography</h2> -->
-                    <p style="font-size: 1rem;">Dr. Yi Wang is a professor of artificial intelligence in the <a href="https://css.dgut.edu.cn">Department of Software Engineering</a> at the Dongguan University of Technology (DGUT).
+                    <p style="font-size: 1rem;">Dr. Yi Wang is a professor of artificial intelligence in the <a href="https://css.dgut.edu.cn">Department of Software Engineering</a> at Dongguan University of Technology (DGUT).
 She worked as a research associate with the <a href="https://www.maths.unsw.edu.au/research/biostatistics-and-ecology">School of Mathematics and Statistics</a> and the <a href="https://www.unsw.edu.au/engineering/computer-science-and-engineering">School of Computer Science and Engineering</a> at the University of New South Wales (UNSW), Sydney, Australia, in 2009-2012.
 She worked as a research assistant professor with the <a href="https://www.comp.hkbu.edu.hk/v1/">Department of Computer Science</a> at Hong Kong Baptist University (HKBU), Hong Kong, in 2012-2016.
 She joined DGUT in 2016 and currently leads the Research Group of Advanced Learning and Information Security (ALIS). </p>
                 </div>
                 <div class="row">
                     <div class="col-md-5">